sherif-code/Myweather/README.md

-SkyCast: Project Plan
+SKY-CAST

-1. Project Description
+#Project Descriptio
 SkyCast is a clean, responsive weather dashboard that helps users explore real-time weather data across the globe.
 Designed for everyday convenience and clarity, it allows users to search any city, view current conditions, and get a 5-day forecast.
 The interface will emphasize usability, personalization, and minimalism while integrating a reliable external API for accurate weather data.

-2. Features
+# Features
 2.1.
 Core Features
 ● City Search: Search for current weather by entering a city name.
 ● Current Weather View: Displays temperature, humidity, wind speed, and general